Groups

 -

 Choose a discussion leader for each section.
-That person will be responsible for preparing the discussion for that day and for entering the minutes of the discussion on the wiki or Google doc.
+That person will be responsible for preparing the discussion for that day and for entering the minutes of the discussion on a Google doc.
+Share that doc with Mr. Mullen.

 -